tkachenko0/dotfiles/README.md

 This repository contains my personal dotfiles and development environment setup.

-You can find the base Docker image in the `./Dockerfile` and the setup steps in the `./bootstrap.sh` script.

 ## Bootstrap Instructions to Test inside Docker

 To test the setup inside a Docker container, you can use the provided Dockerfile.
 This will create a container with all the necessary tools and configurations pre-installed.